News

 3. Essential Oil Content: The Secret to Stronger Flavor

 Cinnamon’s essential oil content directly affects its strength and flavor.
-Vietnamese cinnamon contains more essential oils compared to regular cinnamon, making it more flavorful and aromatic.
+Cinnamon from Vietnam contains more essential oils compared to regular cinnamon, making it more flavorful and aromatic.

 Comparison of Essential Oil Content: